DevExpress/devextreme-documentation/concepts/58 jQuery Components/30 Components Testing/30 End-to-End Testing.md

 The example below illustrates how to create an End-to-End test for the DataGrid's functionality.
 The test code emulates a click on the pager.

-Create a HTML file and add your markup to it:
+Create an HTML file and add your markup to it:

     <!--HTML-->
     <!DOCTYPE html>